SQLSwimmer/powerbi-admin-scripts/README.md

 - **ServicePrincipalAppId** - Service Principal App Id - created in Entra (fka, Azure Active directory) - ensure this App Id has at least contributor role in Power BI workspaces deploying to - This code assumes you have stored this as a secret variables, so you will need to map it to environment variable in the release pipeline called MY_MAPPED_SERVICEPRINCIPALAPPID
 - **ServicePrincipalSecret** - Service Principal Secret value - This code assumes you have stored this as a secret variables, so you will need to map it to environment variable in the release pipeline called MY_MAPPED_SERVICEPRINCIPALSECRET
 - **TenantId** - TenantId for Power BI/Entra (fka, Azure Active Directory) - This code assumes you have stored this as a secret variables, so you will need to map it to environment variable in the release pipeline called MY_MAPPED_TENANTID
+- **DefaultSecurityGroup** - The display name of the security group that will be added by default to any new workspace(s) that are created by the automated process
+- **DefaultSecurityGroupId** - The Entra object Id of the default security group contained in the DefaultSecurityGroup variable
+- **DefaultSecurityGroupAccess** - The default workspace permission tha tis granted to the Entra security group contained in the DefaultSecurityGroup variable
+- **PowerShellScriptPath** - PowerShell script files are used throughtout both build and release pipelines, this variable holds the value of the folder where these scirpt files reside in the repo

 ## Scripts
+**Basic folder**
+This folder contains the scripts for basic functionality of deploying PBIPS.
+If you are looking to do more advanced things, like check commit messages, set and check deploy variables, see the scripts in the Advanced folder.
 1. Build PBIP Payloads in Azure DevOps.ps1 - this script will build a payload of files (based on the files that have changed between the current commit and previous commit) needed to deploy Power BI Projects (PBIP) and will put them in drop location to be consumed by a release pipeline

 2. Deploy PBIP files in Azure DevOps from Build Pipeline.ps1 - this script will pick up the files from the drop location created in Buid PBIP Payloads in Azure DevOps.ps1 and will use the Fabric PowerShell command-lets to deploy the payload(s)

+**Advanced folder**
+This folder contains script files that some more advanced logic for deploying PBIPs.
+The more advanced features are things like checking commit message, set and check deploy variables, copy all PS scripts.
+1. CheckForBuildArtifacts.ps1 -
+2. CopyPSScripts.ps1
+3. CreateUniquePayload.ps1
+4. DeployPBIPPayload.ps1

 # Contribute
 If you would like to offer improvements or suggestions, please create a pull request.